ullagallu-ds/my-notes/docker-kubernetes/k8s/day-7.md

 A **LimitRange** defines **default, minimum, and maximum resource requests and limits** for individual **pods and containers** inside a namespace.

 Unlike **ResourceQuota**, which controls the total namespace-level resource allocation, **LimitRange** applies restrictions on a **per-pod** or **per-container** basis.

+A Limit Range sets default, minimum, and maximum resource constraints (CPU, memory) for individual pods or containers within a namespace.

+**What it does:**
+Enforces resource boundaries on a per-object basis (unlike Resource Quotas, which are namespace-wide).
+Provides defaults if a pod spec omits resource requests/limits.
+**How it works:**
+Applied to a namespace, defining ranges for requests and limits.
+Automatically injects defaults into pods if unspecified.

+**Use case:**
+Prevent a pod from requesting too few resources (underperforming) or too many (overconsuming).
+**Tip:**
+Use with Resource Quotas to cap both individual and total usage.

 ---